krykor/todo-course-app/readme.md

-# Hangman
+# Simple to-do app

 ## General info

-_Hangman_ - a simple JS game based on guessing the individual letters of a random word.

-[In this repository](https://github.com/krykor/hangman-react) the application has been **rewritten** from JS to ReactJS and expanded with new possibilities.
+This is a simple JS to-do app.

 ## Technologies